 Everett Dodson (Community Health Educator) develops and implements community outreach plans that effectively address the current needs of DC communities.
 Mr. Dodson is a nationally recognized expert on community and men's health issues.
 He currently serves as Vice Chair of the National Cancer Institute (NCI) Director's Consumer Liaison Group, and is a member of the NCI Clinical Trials Advisory Committee and Patient Advocate Steering Committee.
 His efforts as a health advocate have been recognized by The Prostate Net.
-Mr. Dodson is a member of the National Alliance of African American Prostate Cancer Advocates, and is a former chairperson for the Mid Atlantic Region of the National Black Leadership Initiative on Cancer.
+Mr. Dodson is a member of the National Alliance of African American Prostate Cancer Advocates, and is a former chairperson for the Mid-Atlantic Region of the National Black Leadership Initiative on Cancer.
 Mr. Dodson

-Mary Gleason, NP (Family Nurse Practitioner) will complete medical screening for research participants.
+Mary Gleason, NP (Family Nurse Practitioner) provides medical screening for research participants.
 She has experience caring for patients with hematologic and oncologic malignancies across the continuum of care.
 She also has experience providing supportive care and education involving clinical research protocols in the bone marrow transplant setting.
-Ms. Gleason received her undergraduate degrees in journalism and nursing from Northwestern University and University of Virginia, and her master of science in nursing from Georgetown University.
+Ms. Gleason received her undergraduate degrees in journalism and nursing from Northwestern University and University of Virginia, respectively, and her master of science in nursing from Georgetown University.

 Nathaly González, BS (Bilingual Patient Navigator/Community Outreach Coordinator with the Capital Breast Cancer) provides navigation from outreach, education, screening to diagnostic services in community settings.
 She navigates patients throughout the DC metropolitan region and conducts community outreach in underserved areas.
 Originally from Colombia, South America, Nathaly is a graduate of the University of Autonoma in International Commerce and also of Benedict College where she earned a Bachelor’s degree in Business Management.